hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 ### Load previous results

 To start, let us load the results from the the previous DESeq2 and FindMarkers lessons.
-We will also rename the column name containing the gene names `X` in the DESeq2 results for clarity.

 ```r
 dge_fm <- read.csv("results/findmarkers_vsm.csv")
 dge_deseq2 <- read.csv("results/VSM_cold7_vs_TN.csv")
 ```

 Next, we will merge together the results into one dataframe to more easily make comparisons.
 Here, we will also change the column names to clearly define which results come from which method.
-Lastly, we will create a column called `sig` that identified if a gene was significant (adjusted p-values < 0.05) to categorize each row as: FindMarkers, DESeq2, both, or Not Significant.
+Lastly, we will create a column called `sig` that identified if a gene was significant (adjusted p-values < 0.05) to categorize each row with: FindMarkers, DESeq2, both, or Not Significant.

 ```r
 # Merge FindMarkers and DESeq2 results together